nirajvishwakarma3011/Transformer-Implementation/README.md

 ### 📌 Future Enhancements
 - ✅ Implement Transformer XL for handling longer sequences.
 - ✅ Experiment with pre-trained models like BERT or GPT for comparison.
-- ✅ Optimize training with mixed-precision and distributed computing.

 💡 References
 - [Attention Is All You Need](https://arxiv.org/abs/1706.03762)